ChilledFerrum/ChilledFerrum/README.md

 ## Hello there :wave:!
 My name is Dimitrios Mpouziotas

 ### About me:
-I am majoring in computer science and studying at the University of Ioannina.
-I am developing my skills in Data Analysis, Computer Vision and Machine Learning.
+I am 23 years old and I have a bachelor's degree in Computer Science from the University of Ioannina.
+My majors are Computer Vision and Data Analysis.
+I am very proud of what I have achieved and I constantly push myself hard to improve myself in as many aspects as I can, such as cognition, mentality, and physicality.
+My drive has always been to contribute and leave a great legacy behind.

+### Advices & Inspirations
+- Starting from a baseline, mine is to focus on a healthy diet that can support all the aspects I want to improve. <br/>
+- Challenge yourself with long-term goals that you don't expect yourself to reach, but also divide these goals into smaller reachable ones, until you are halfway there.
+That's when you'll feel your high.<br/>
+- If you're fragile, that is okay.
+It means that you have tons of room for improvement.
+The journey might be difficult and challenging, but you'll love the results.<br/>
+- Be self-aware of your ego and embrace it.
+It is natural and okay to be egotistic, as long as you are aware of it and don't use it against others.
+By doing so, you reveal the kindness that resides within your heart.

 <br/><br/>

 ### About this GitHub page:
-My GitHub page operates as a public introductory to my skills and projects.
+My GitHub page operates as a public introductory to my skills, projects, and more that I'd like to share.
 On this page, I will be sharing some of the projects I have created throughout the time that I find interesting. <br/>
 ![](https://komarev.com/ghpvc/?username=ChilledFerrum&color=green)

 ### Running projects...